Social Policy Analysis

 Childcare, Elderly Care, Gender

-November 2014-July 2015
+November 2014 - July 2015

 This project involved the coding and analysis of the qualitative data that were collected via 66 focus group discussions in seven countries in Eastern Europe and Central Asia, including Bosnia and Herzegovina, Kosovo, FYR Macedonia, Serbia, Ukraine, Armenia, and the Kyrgyz Republic.
-The report focuses on women’s care responsibilities in ECA Countries, how care responsibilities impact women’s lives, as well as their perceptions and demand for centre-based childcare and elder care services.
+The report focuses on women’s care responsibilities in ECA Countries, how the care responsibilities impact women’s lives, as well as their perceptions and demand for centre-based childcare and elder care services.
 The project was part of a larger work program by the World Bank focusing on supply and demand-side assessment of child and elderly care services in ECA Countries.

 Supply and Demand for Child Care Services in Turkey: A Mixed Methods Study